Shaggy Rogers: Character description

 In the episode "Bedlam in the Big Top", he says he used to run track, and in another episode "What a Night for a Knight" he states that he was a gymnast – both of which explain his uncanny skills in quickly evading villains.
 He has been shown, in some instances, to be able to run even faster than Scooby, even when the dog is running on all fours.
 Shaggy is capable of impressive feats of athleticism when he is scared; however, these abilities are usually only used for comedy, with Shaggy only being capable of such feats when panicked.
 For example, after being scared in Scooby-Doo!
 Camp Scare, he shakes the iron bars of an old-fashioned jail cell so hard that they collapse.

 Normally, Shaggy becomes extremely scared when faced with monsters or other frightening situations, usually displaying cowardice to a much greater degree than any other character except for Scooby.
 This was explained in the Legend of the Phantosaur as a possible type of panic disorder.
 However, on occasion, he shows courage when his friends are in serious danger.

-Shaggy is the only regular character that appears in every iteration of the franchise; Fred, Daphne, and Velma were temporarily dropped following the introduction of Scrappy-Doo and aside from a brief reintroduction of Daphne in the mid-1980s wouldn't reappear until A Pup Named Scooby-Doo.
-Scooby-Doo does not appear in the adult animated series Velma premiered due to mandates from Warner Bros.
-Animation not to feature Scooby in that series due to his marketability towards children as well as a failure for the writers to find an adult take on the character.
+In the earliest produced episodes, Shaggy was actually a bit intelligent and at times was capable of solving mysteries and even capturing the villains.
+For example in the episode "A Clue for Scooby-Doo", he correctly deduced that the ghost of Captain Cutler was actually Cutler himself by using some seaweed to imitate his beard to prove his point.
+In the episode "Never Ape an Ape Man", he spotted the Ape-Man without his mask and tricked him into having his picture taken with a camera.
+Also, in the episode "Bedlam in the Big Top", Shaggy concocted a brilliant plan to capture the Ghost Clown by way of tricking him into hypnotizing himself by holding up mirrors.